boostorg/leaf/doc/whitepaper.md

 * **Table-based** implementations (e.g. Itanium, x64) add to the cost of stack frames but only on the sad path.
 In fact, the performance of the happy path is often improved.
 However, if an exception is thrown and stack unwinding must commence, the table-based approach leads to a reduction in speed, compared to frame-based implementations.

-Table-based exception handling has been designed based on the questionable assumption that it is critical to eliminate speed overhead in programs that don't `throw`.
-I'm saying questionable, because in practice such programs are compiled with `-fno-exceptions`.
+Table-based exception handling has been designed based on the assumption that it is critical to eliminate speed overhead in programs that don't `throw`.
+This assumption merits scrutiny, because in practice such programs are compiled with `-fno-exceptions`.

 Ironically, the (older and less sophisticated) frame-based approach is preferable when we need to better control the cost of exception handling.
 The reason is that the overhead added to the happy path can be easily eliminated by inlining -- which is what we do anyway to deal with all other function-call overhead.
 This leaves only the cost of the sad path, which is also much more predictable, compared to the table-based approach.